Wandalen/wTesting/doc/version.eng/tutorial/Verbosity.md

 Changing the amount of output test information using the verbosity option.

 Excessive detail of the report of test suites execution may make it difficult to find the necessary information.
-Conversely, when testing a separate test routine is performed, there may not be enough information in the report.
+Conversely, when testing of a separate test routine is performed, there may not be enough information in the report.
 Therefore, the utility can control the amount of output information.
 To do this the `verbosity` option is used.

 The `verbosity` option takes values from` 0` to `9`.
 By default, `verbosity` is set to `4`.
 The value `0` is the lowest level and does not display any test information.
 The value `9` is the highest level of verbosity and displays the maximum information about the test results.
 If `verbosity:1` is specified, exactly one line is displayed.